 |Performance quoted represents past performance and does not guarantee future results.
 Investment return and principal value will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than that shown here.

 Northern Trust Investments, Inc. has contractually agreed to reimburse a portion of the operating expenses of the Fund (other than certain excepted expenses, i.e., acquired fund fees and expenses; the compensation paid to each Independent Trustee of the Trust; expenses of third party consultants engaged by the Board of Trustees; membership dues paid to the Investment Company Institute and Mutual Fund Directors Forum; expenses in connection with the negotiation and renewal of the revolving credit facility; and extraordinary expense and interest) to the extent the "Total Annual Fund Operating Expenses" exceed 0.40%.
-The "Total Annual Fund Operating Expenses After Expense Reimbursement" may be higher than the contractual limitation as a result of the excepted expenses that are not reimbursed.
-This contractual limitation may not be terminated before July 31, 2016 without the approval of the Board of Trustees.
-In the absence of fee waivers, yield, total return, growth since inception and dividends would have been reduced.
+The "Total Annual Fund Operating Expenses After Expense Reimbursement" may be higher than the contractual limitation as a result of the excepted expenses, including but not limited to acquired fund fees and expenses, that are not reimbursed.
+This contractual limitation may not be terminated before July 31, 2019 without the approval of the Board of Trustees.
+In the absence of contractual expense reimbursements, yield, total return, growth since inception and dividends would have been reduced.
 Total return is based on net change in NAV assuming reinvestment of distributions.

 |Gross Expense Ratio||Net Expense Ratio‡|

 |‡Includes contractual expense reimbursements that, if not extended, will end on July 31, 2019.
 The Fund also includes voluntary expense reimbursements that may change or end at any time.|